 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Dr Chandra Makanjee|

 Brink, H., Van der Walt, C., & Van Rensburg, G. (2017).
 Fundamentals of research methodology for health care professionals (4th Ed).
 Juta and Company Ltd.

 Polit D. F. & Beck C. T. (2017).
 Nursing research: Generating and assessing evidence for nursing practice (10th ed.).
 Philadelphia PA: Wolters Kluwer.

 Gray, J.R., Grove, S.K., & Sutherland, S. (2017).
 Burns and Grove's the practice of nursing research: Appraisal, synthesis, and generation of evidence (8th ed.).
 St. Louis, MO: Saunders Elsevier

 Manuscript will be assigned for group assessment submissions as well as the closed book final examination.

 Special assessment requirements

-To succeed in this unit, students need to be actively involved in mandatory tutorials which scaffold the completion of the assessment tasks.
+To succeed in this unit, students need to be actively involved in mandatory face to face tutorials which scaffold the completion of the assessment tasks.